ForgeJam/ForgeJam22-monorepo/README.md

 > After ForgeJam22, these repositories will be archived to preserve their state as of submission, while allowing authors to
 > continue development on their original repository.
 For concerns, please contact @TheCurle and the Forge Team.

+After cloning this repository, run `git submodule update --init --recursive` to initialize the submodules containing each submission.
+Then open each directory as a project in your IDE of choice.

 ## Submissions

 - [Advanced Caravans](https://github.com/ForgeJam/jam22-AdvancedCaravans)